 - Great range

-The Leica is by far the lightest, most compact unit in this roundup.
+The Leica is a light, compact unit.
 If that’s the type of rangefinder you like to use, add some points on your sheet in favor of the Leica right away.
 A slight indent at the top fits the hand perfectly and makes this a very comfortable rangefinder to hold.

-The compactness can, however, be a drawback, as two-handed operation is not possible or at least as comfortable with this unit as it is with the Zeiss.
+The compactness can, however, be a drawback, as two-handed operation is not possible or at least not too comfortable with this unit.
 It all depends on how you like to shoot.

 The complex ballistics system on the 1600-B requires careful tuning on the shooting range.
 The unit even displays temperature, atmospheric pressure and angle, while it also outputs holdover, true distance to hold and minutes of angle adjustment.

-The major drawback of the Leica as opposed to the Swarovski and Zeiss unit is the eyepiece, which simply can’t match the comfort of the latter two models.
+The major drawback of the Leica is the eyepiece, which isn’t particularly comfortable, but fortunately this is a fast rangefinder and it’s probably not going to bother you much.
 Another thing that has proven to be less than popular among many hunters is the aiming reticle disappearing for about two seconds after you take a reading.

 See this video review of the Leica 1600-B: